neoforged/Documentation/docs/resources/server/loottables/index.md

 ## Loot Parameters

-A loot parameter, known internally as a `LootContextParam<T>`, is a parameter provided to a loot table when rolled.
+A loot parameter, known internally as a `LootContextParam<T>`, is a parameter provided to a loot table when rolled, where `T` is the type of the provided parameter, for example `BlockPos` or `Entity`.
 They can be used by [loot conditions][lootcondition] and [loot functions][lootfunction].
 For example, the `minecraft:killed_by_player` loot condition checks for the presence of the `minecraft:player` parameter.

 Minecraft provides the following loot parameters: